 HEIC has been in the works for several years.
-It was reported last year as the up-and-coming format for images due to its ability to save same quality images at half that of JPEG, and it has been suggested that they are future replacement of JPEG.
+It was reported last year as the up-and-coming format for images due to its ability to save the same quality images at half that of JPEG, and it has been suggested that they are future replacement of JPEG.
 An interesting piece of information is that Google is reported to be working on a different compression format that will shrink file size an additional 15% below that of HEIC.

 Currently, there are no programs, plugins or applications that recognize HEIC files that are standard on Windows or Mac machines.
 In fact, Apple’s own photo viewer doesn’t recognize them.
-For a Mac to be able to support HEVC files it will need a 6th generation intel processor or newer.
+For a Mac to be able to support HEVC files it will need a 6th generation Intel processor or newer.
 This would include the late 2015 iMAC 27” or 2017 21.5”, MacBook 2016 or newer, or MacBook Pro late 2016 or newer.
 A side note is that with the release of OS High Sierra, HEIC support is added, to a point.
 Again, depending on the model of your computer (Mac), you may be able to read HEIC files, but you will not be able to export them.
 HEVC files can be played using QuickTime Player.

 - Upload a working copy to Google Drive and the file will automatically be converted to a .jpeg file format.
 These can then be viewed normally.
-Again, bad call for CP cases.
+Again, a bad call for CP cases.
 Google Photos also supports this.

 - Microsoft OneDrive does the same as the others

-- Lastly you can manually set the phone to transfer image files to your PC and automatically convert them to a compatible format.
+- Lastly, you can manually set the phone to transfer image files to your PC and automatically convert them to a compatible format.

 I would highly recommend that we go a little old school on this and when you export your files, create a clean and working copy folder.
 These folders can then have exact copies of the HEIC files you place into them.
 You should then hash each file pre-and post-work.

 Also, testing still needs to be done on what data is stripped by these third-party tools.
 Your tool should be able to gather the necessary data regarding file use and knowledge.
-If this information is stripped by your attempt to process the file for viewing, then you should still be able to reference the original for accurate metadata of the image.
+If this information is removed by your attempt to process the file for viewing, then you should still be able to reference the original for accurate metadata of the image.

 To aid in this processing, Paraben is adding a sort category of just these images so they can be exported easily for viewing.